 For those in need of solace the Stitch and Pray group creates prayer shawls to wrap, enfold, and comfort individuals.
 Each shawl has been woven with a prayer that peace and comfort might be known for those who are recipients.
 Volunteers for Stitch and Pray create a prayer shawl, blanket, or other similar item using a woven.

 The Stewpot is part of the family of ministries at FPC Dallas, and it is dedicated to serving our neighbors in need throughout our city.
 Your help is needed and plays a vital role in transforming lives.
-See volunteer opportunties for yourself, your family, your co-workers, or your church groups at volunteer.thestewpot.org.
+See volunteer opportunities for yourself, your family, your co-workers, or your church groups at thestewpot.galaxydigital.com

 Serve at The Stewpot